socialmath/socialmath.github.io/index.md

 Jimmy Mathews wants to develop a general purpose systems modeling and programming language that would be applicable to the comprehension of social systems.
-The powerful language of Memory Evolutive Systems developed in by Ehresmann and Vanbremeersch in their 2007 book seems like a good place to start.
+The powerful language of Memory Evolutive Systems, developed by Ehresmann and Vanbremeersch in [their 2007 book](https://books.google.com/books/about/Memory_Evolutive_Systems_Hierarchy_Emerg.html?id=OqcYQbY79GMC), seems like a good place to start.

 1. [Review summary of *Memory Evolutive Systems* Part A, pages 21-142](mes/ReviewSummary_EhresmannVanbremeersch_MES_PartA.html)